 Honduras Threads' mission is to strengthen the fabric of lives through work, pride and faith.
 We provide support to a social enterprise owned by 40 women in rural areas outside Tegucigalpa, enabling them to earn money in their own communities to help themselves and their families by making beautiful products in a safe environment.

-In 2002, we started the first co-op in Santa Cruz Arriba as a part of a multi-faceted mission trip from the Episcopal Church of the Incarnation in Dallas, Texas to provide the women with a way to earn money in their own village.
-We chose the embroidery and appliqué work because we were told all the women learned to embroider as little girls.
+In 2002, we started the first sewing co-op in Santa Cruz Arriba as a part of a multi-faceted mission trip from the Episcopal Church of the Incarnation in Dallas, Texas.
+We hoped to provide the women with a way to earn money in their own village.
+We chose embroidery and appliqué work because we were told all the women learned to embroider as little girls.
 We also chose a product that would have to be exported because the community needed to bring in new capital.
 What we learned when we began working with the women was that, although they learned embroidery as young girls, they hadn’t embroidered since.
 They knew only one stitch, and they didn’t do that one well.
 But the women stuck with it, persevered and were determined to learn to do quality work.

 Honduras Threads became a separate nonprofit in 2005 to continue marketing the embroidery in th US, and to meet the demand for more co-ops in other locations.
 As we got to know the women in the first co-op, we learned three of the women were walking from Rincon de Dolores three hours each way every day because they needed work so badly.
 Also, three women were walking an hour and a half each way from Santa Cruz Abajo, and four others an hour and a half from El Pedregal to Santa Cruz Arriba.
 They all asked us to start co-ops in their own communities where more women would be able to work if they didn’t have to make such long walks.